jrreed83/technicalities/_pages/about.md

 situationally aware sensor systems using ideas from communications theory, signal processing, and machine learning.

-This website is an archive for things I've learned in transitioning from an applied math guy to an electrically-oriented engineer.
+This website is an archive of technical stuff that I want to remember.
 Every effort will be taken to make each article clear, concise, and useful.
-An article written today, should still make sense months or even years from now.
-Jargon will be kept to a minimum, and explained when necessary.